codeRIT/hackathon-manager/README.md

 ## Development

+1. Setup Ruby + MySQL for local development

-Pre-requisite: Have a functioning, local Ruby + MySQL development environment.
-[See this guide for pointers.](https://gorails.com/setup)
+If you don't already have Ruby + MySQL set up, see [this guide by GoRails](https://gorails.com/setup) for pointers.

+* Select your computer's operating system & version
+* If given the choice, use `rbenv` -- this will ensure a clean, sustainable Ruby dev environment
+* SQLite and PostgreSQL steps are optional

-1. Clone the repo
+2. Clone the repo

 ```bash
 $ git clone git@github.com:codeRIT/hackathon-manager
 $ cd hackathon-manager
 ```

-2. Install dependencies
+3. Install dependencies

 ```bash
 $ bundle install
 ```

-3. Setup databse
+4. Setup databse

 ```bash
 $ bin/rails db:setup
 ```

-4. Start up the server
+5. Start up the server

 ```bash
 $ bin/rails s  # short for bin/rails server
 ```

-4. Visit http://localhost:3000/apply, create an account, and complete an application
+6. Visit http://localhost:3000/apply, create an account, and complete an application

-5. In another bash window, promote your user to an admin
+7. In another bash window, promote your user to an admin

 ```bash
 $ cd hackathon-manager